First Time Cannabis Users : A Guide

 5) Munchies!
 Always make sure you have something nearby when the munchies kick-in.
 Drinks and snack are a must.

-6) Air Freshener – obviously burning cannabis has a distinct odor.
+6) Air Freshener – obviously burning herb has a distinct odor.
 If you don’t like it, or want to mask it from your neighboring apartment, burn candles or incense.

 RELAX – you’re not going to die.
-No one has ever died from overdosing on marijuana, and no one ever will.
+No one has ever died from overdosing on herb, and no one ever will.
 Your endocannabinoid system knows how to handle cannabinoids.

-Take a nap – the best way to alleviate the side effects of cannabis is simply take a nap.
+Take a nap – the best way to alleviate the side effects of herb is simply take a nap.

 Take CBD – CBD naturally suppresses the psychoactive effects of THC, having some CBD drops or candies handy can prove beneficial.

-Many people today fear smoking thanks to the tobacco industry and most “newbies” to the legal cannabis market tend to head straight for the edible section.
+Many people today fear smoking thanks to the tobacco industry and most “newbies” to the legal herb market tend to head straight for the edible section.
 Eating a delicious chocolate just seems much more appealing than risking lung health.
 However, not understanding the effects of edibles oftentimes leads people down an ugly path.
-Edibles have a much different effect on the body than smoking cannabis.
+Edibles have a much different effect on the body than smoking herb.

 1) Ingesting THC takes longer for the effects to kick in.
 Depending on your body chemistry, the process of digestion can take anywhere from 30 minutes to 3 hours.
 New users eat a piece of chocolate or a gummy, then 10-15 minutes when it hasn’t kicked in, they eat 2 more pieces.
 By the time the THC does kick in… they have 3 full does of THC in their system, and no way to back it up.
 Once you’ve taken too much, you cannot take less.
 Go slow.